srsudeeksha/Python_Internship_CodeX/CodeX_Sentiment_Analyzer/Readme.md

-# 🧠 Flask Sentiment Analysis Web Application
+# 🧠 Sentiment Analysis Web Application

 A comprehensive web application for sentiment analysis using TextBlob and Flask.
 Analyze the emotional tone of text with advanced natural language processing, batch file processing, and detailed analytics.